momoueda/momoueda.github.io/_pages/about.md

 ---

-I am a PhD student at Simon Fraser University School of Criminology and conducts research at the Centre for Forensic Research.
-My research interest includes stable isotope analysis of human tissues for forensic investigations.
-I obtained her BSc from Univeristy of British Columbia in General Life Sciences while also specializing in Chemistry and Earth/Ocean Sciences and an MA from Simon Fraser University.
+I am a PhD student at Simon Fraser University School of Criminology and conduct research at the Centre for Forensic Research.
+My research involves studying stable isotopes in human tissues such as hair and teeth to determine possible origins of individuals.
+I obtained a BSc from Univeristy of British Columbia in General Life Sciences while also specializing in Chemistry and Earth/Ocean Sciences and an MA from Simon Fraser University.